 - Make the water supply off.

-- Recommendation is to drain few gallons from the drain valve at the base from the water heater.
+- The recommendation is to drain few gallons from the drain valve at the base from the water heater.

 - Close drain spigot and take away the hose pipe.